Deschutes County Made Massive Efficiency Gains in Minimal Time with Only Moderate Guidance

 Next year and beyond

-No matter how you measure it, the county's budget automation project was a massive success.
+No matter how you measure it, the county's budget automation project was a huge success.
 As a result, the county can declare in no uncertain terms that it has massively improved the efficiency, reliability, repeatability, and accuracy of its budget preparation process, with far-reaching implications for the budget team, the department, the organization, and the community.